2 Days in Budapest Itinerary – The Ideal Itinerary for Budapest in Hungary

 Szimpla Kert – the first ruin bar in Budapest opened in 2001

-Budapest itinerary 3 days
+Budapest Itinerary 3 days

-How many days in Budapest do you really need?
+How many days in Budapest do you need?
 Is 1 day in Budapest enough?
 Or should I stay for 3 days?

 Well, personally I think 2 days in Budapest is perfect as you can see all the highlights.

-But if you are heading to the capital of Hungary and you have 3 days in Budapest then I suggest you follow this itinerary and do a day trip outside of Budapest.
-Of course, if you want to stay in the city instead there are a few places I recommend.
+But if you are heading to Hungary’s capital and you have 3 days in Budapest, then I suggest you follow this itinerary and do a day trip outside of Budapest.

-• You can visit other thermal baths, this time on the Buda side.
-The Gellert Baths are equally famous.
+You can visit other thermal baths, this time on the Buda side.
+The Gellert Bathsare equally famous.

-• A great option in the summer is to visit Margaret Island.
+A great option in the summer is to visit Margaret Island.

-• Have more time for the museum. with the extra day, you can enjoy the Museum of Terror in more detail or check out the National Gallery in Heroes Square.
+Have more time for the museum. with the extra day, you can enjoy the Museum of Terror in more detail or check out the National Gallery in Heroes Square.

 Travel Tips for Europe